Scepticism over Hamas and Fatah reconciliation deal

 Timing here is key.
 Fatah is looking to strengthen its hand as US-brokered peace talks with Israel flounder ahead of their current deadline on 29 April.

-Meanwhile, Hamas wants to end its regional isolation after falling out with Egypt, Syria and Iran in the wake of the Arab uprisings.'Strong will'
+Meanwhile, Hamas wants to end its regional isolation after falling out with Egypt, Syria and Iran in the wake of the Arab uprisings.

 Hamas wrested control of Gaza from forces loyal to Palestinian leader Mahmoud Abbas, during a bloody conflict in 2007, one year after it won legislative elections.